 I have not personally tested this recipe with any flour other than oat flour.
 However almond flour should work you may just need to slightly adjust the liquid measurements to accommodate for the highly absorbent almond flour

 I personally recommend sticking with oat flour.
 If you don't have any oat flour on hand you can easily make your own by just blending oats in the blender until smooth.
-I THINK using unblended oats would work, I just am unsure how well they will stick together!
+I THINK using non-blended oats would work, I just am unsure how well they will stick together!
 If you decide to try let me know how it turned out in the comments!

 This may happen if you are using nut butter that isn't runny enough!
 Just add in a little additional coconut oil or a few tablespoons of water and you should be good to go!